 Moderators: Mr. Drew Vilinsky '97

-The Science Olympiad is a national nonprofit organizaiton devoted to improving the quality of science education, increasing student interest in science and providing recognition of outstanding achievement in science education by both students and teachers.
+The Science Olympiad is a national nonprofit organization devoted to improving the quality of science education, increasing student interest in science and providing recognition of outstanding achievement in science education by both students and teachers.
 The Science Olympiad Tournaments are academic interscholastic competitions, which consist of a series of twenty-three individual and team events that students prepare for during the year.
 These challenging and motivational events are well balanced between the various science disciplines of biology, earth science, chemistry, physics, computers, and technology.
 There is also a balance between events requiring knowledge of science facts, concepts, processes, skills, and application.
 Although the Science Olympiad is a competitive event, most events are team competitions which require teamwork, group planning and cooperation.
 The emphasis is on learning, participation, interaction, having fun, and developing team spirit.

 Moderators: Mr. Thomas Bogen and Mr. Robert Ward '65

-Ski club gives an opportunity at reasonable cost to either learn or improve skiing skills.
+Gives an opportunity at reasonable cost to either learn or improve skiing skills.
 Boston Mills provides an instructive and safe area for beginners, intermediate, and advanced skiers.
 Cost varies if skis are rented or transportation is required.

 Moderator: Mr. Joseph Buzzelli

-Speech/debate at Saint Ignatius High School is an academic, interscholastic competition in which students strive for excellence through performance and friendship at a weekly convocation.
+An academic, interscholastic competition in which students strive for excellence through performance and friendship at a weekly convocation.
 The program is open to all students.
 There are categories for students to utilize their interpersonal public speaking skills in the areas of current events; theatre performances, both humorous and dramatic; interpretation of literature, including prose, poetry, and oratory; and logical argumentation of policy and values.
 Competition exists at the local, regional, state, and national levels.
 Opportunities abound for the chance to receive trophies, certificates, and monetary stipends.
 Students are invited and encouraged to attend civic oratory contests and democratic forums such as those sponsored by the Veterans of Foreign Wars, The American Legion, and The City Club.
 More important is the reward of being selected to the National Forensic League, a national society, and the recognition of success and admiration by one’s peers.

 Moderators: Mr. Joseph Buzzelli and Mr. Richard Fujimoto '66

-Stage and tech crew are parts of the school's drama program.
+Parts of the school's drama program.
 For the fall play and the spring musical, the crews are responsible for building the sets, acquiring the props, and setting the light and sound systems.
 During rehearsals and performances the crews change the sets and operate the light and sound systems.

 Moderators: Mr. William Kelley '62 and Mr. Joseph Popelka '84